A beginner’s guide to Share of Search

 A consideration for Share of Search

-Whilst in most cases Share of Search can provide an accurate representation of Share of Market, there are times when the report can be misleading – namely when a brand experiences some kind of scandal.
+Whilst in most cases Share of Search will provide an accurate representation of Share of Market, there are times when the report can be misleading – namely when a brand experiences some kind of scandal.

 For example, the Volkswagen emissions scandal of 2015 resulted in an extremely high amount of brand searches for Volkswagen, however, these were not consumers looking to purchase a vehicle, but instead existing Volkswagen owners searching to see if their car has been affected by the scandal.